Shortk183/wats1030-intro-to-unix/nix_scavenger_hunt.md

 * Notice that if you run `ls -alh` in the `challenge_files` directory, the files scroll by very quickly.
 Sometimes it would be better to get the results in a paginated format.
 Try running `ls -alh | more`. *Describe what you see when you run `ls -alh | more`.*

 * Earlier, when you viewed the list of active processes on your devbox using `ps aux`, the list was probably really long.
 You can make this list more manageable by using the pipe (`|`) to filter the results of `ps` using `grep`.
-Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:* test
+Run `ps aux | grep <your_username>` to see what processes are running for your specific user. *Paste the list of processes that reference your username here:* test1